 A group of researchers from the American National Institute of Health recently studied the effects of gut flora on the estrogen profiles of 60 healthy post-menopausal women.
 They discovered that the women with the bad gut bacteria had higher estrogen levels than expected.
 Alternatively, they found that the women with a better balance of bacteria in their gut had better estrogen profiles.
 The researcher said better profiles meant, those not associated with risk of breast cancer.

 What Are Probiotics Good For?
 The Takeaway

 This just touches the surface of poor bacterial balance in the gut.
 Unhealthy gut bacteria has been linked to Alzheimer’s, autism, IBS, digestive colitis, Crohn’s disease, several cancers, and the list goes on.
 The more scientists study our microbiome, the more they find that altering it may just be the magical health elixir we’ve been searching for and probiotics are key in its function.
 But it’s not as simple as just eating yogurt and other fermented foods.
 Unfortunately, when consumed solely through whole foods, many of these living bacteria don’t survive the acidic environment of our stomach.
 This is why they are most effectively taken as a supplement in a coated capsule that is designed to withstand the harsh environment of your stomach allowing for the release of billions of these disease-fighting, brain boosting, fat melting bugs to breed.

 Looking for a way to improve your digestive and immune health?
-Swolveirne’s PROBIOTIX contains a healthy synergistic mix of effective, patented, and proven strains of probiotics to help support immune health and soothe digestive issues.
+Swolveirne’s PROBIOTIX contains a healthy synergistic mix of effective, and clinically researched strains of probiotics to help support immune health and soothe digestive issues.
 Click the image below to get yours today!

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.